 As important as day to day support, love, and care are for your spouse, they may need professional treatment through therapy or medication.
 It is common for people to fear professional treatment because of social stigma or an idea that professional help is for those who have lost all hope.
 As their partner, you have a unique position of influence.
 Your encouragement can help them feel confident that help from a professional is an avenue towards building a stable, happy, and fulfilled life.

 High Focus Centers offers programs for outpatient care which vary based on individual need.
-With multiple centers across New Jersey, High Focus Centers has resources to guide you and your partner through the struggle of an anxiety disorder and reduce the stress and anxiety in your relationship.
+With multiple treatment centers across New Jersey, High Focus Centers has resources to guide you and your partner through the struggle of an anxiety disorder and reduce the stress and anxiety in your relationship.